0eufc0smique/0eufc0smique/README.md

 ## Hi !
-I'm a computer science student
+I'm a computer-science & cybersecurity student

 At the beginning of March 2022 i was going through the [Holberton School](https://www.holbertonschool.com/)'s entrance tests, where i had to build a website (first time) from scratch.
 I really had a blast: it felt like the first "real" touch with programming, my first "real" dive into it.
 Tons of ideas grew from there: i started a blog, and a YouTube channel to share my computer science journey.
 See <a href="https://jerepe.github.io/my_first_website/" target="_blank" rel="noreferrer"> my first website here </a> :)